Choosing the right type of research for your thought leadership

 Find out how Barclays used an innovative digital capabilities ranking to compare countries and assess how ready the UK workforce is for the digital economy, compared with its counterparts elsewhere: Digital Development Index

-- In-depth surveys are very effective when you’re looking for deep insight on a topic, but there are times when you need a faster and simpler way to gauge opinion.
-Snap polls are based on simple questionnaires, often no more than six or eight questions, and are often fielded with key decision-makers and opinion-formers.
+- In-depth surveys are very effective when you’re looking for deep insight on a topic, but there are times when you need a faster and simpler way to gauge opinion. pulse surveys are based on simple questionnaires, often no more than six or eight questions, and are usually fielded with key decision-makers and opinion-formers.
 They are a quick and cost-effective way for marketers to take the pulse on fast-moving events or issues that help position their businesses at the cutting edge.

 We use polls to test which topics resonate most with C-suite audiences, in order to give marketing directors insights that help them plan their campaigns.